Lock your swarm to protect its encryption keyEstimated reading time: 5 minutes

 $ docker swarm unlock-key --rotate Successfully rotated manager unlock key.
 To unlock a swarm manager after it restarts, run the `docker swarm unlock` command and provide the following key: SWMKEY-1-8jDgbUNlJtUe5P/lcr9IXGVxqZpZUXPzd+qzcGp4ZYA Please remember to store this key in a password manager, since without it you will not be able to restart the manager.

-Warning: When you rotate the unlock key, keep a record of the old key around for a few minutes, so that if a manager goes down before it gets the new key, it may still be locked with the old one.
+Warning: When you rotate the unlock key, keep a record of the old key around for a few minutes, so that if a manager goes down before it gets the new key, it may still be unlocked with the old one.